jmbothe/portfolio-new/README.md

 ## Description

 This is the first non-tutorial-based site I've built with React.js.
 It's super simple and showcases the core of React's architectural patterns.
-After writing a lot fo vanilla JS and jQuesry, using React was a breath of fresh air.
-Even while using the MVC patter, I always felt like my code was spaghetti.
+After writing a lot fo vanilla JS and jQuery, using React was a breath of fresh air.
+Even while following the MVC pattern, I always felt like my code was spaghetti.
 Using React was very intuitive for me, and by comparison I felt like I was making ravioli for the first time.

 <a name="contributing"/>